uwcse510/web-cse510-wi16/index.md

 # Course Description

-Provides an introduction to several major areas of HCI research.
+The objective of this course is to provide an introduction to several major areas of Human-Computer Interaction (HCI) research.
 This course is a combination of readings and discussion, a small statistics lab, and a self-defined project.

 This course is explicitly not focused on the design methods used in HCI practice.